kesdlvi/CPPomonaAttendanceTracker/README.md

 # CPPomonaFlip

-Tracking the attendance and points for members.
+Tracking the attendance and points for Cal Poly Pomona Barkada club members.